USS Crevalle: Third and fourth war patrols, April – August 1944

 On 16 March 1944 while refitting at Fremantle, Commander F. D. Walker assumed command, and on 4 April, Crevalle sailed for the South China Sea.
 She sank a freighter Kashiwa Maru on 25 April, and the oiler, Nisshin Maru (16,801 tons) 6 May, and on 11 May surfaced off Negros Island in the Philippines on another daring special mission.
+That special mission was to transport what appeared to be very important intelligence material regarding Japanese plans that had come into the hands of guerillas.
+The first idea of scheduling a submarine to deploy for that task developed into an urgent need both due to the realized imortance of the documents and the Japanese hunt for them.
+Crevalle, on patrol off northern Borneo, was the nearest deployed submarine and was sent orders to pick up the documents with evacuation of American refugees as a cover.

 She rescued 40 refugees here, including 28 women and children, and 4 men who had survived the Bataan Death March and made their escape.
 She also took off the family of an American missionary, who having seen his family to safety, returned ashore at the last minute to continue his ministry among the guerrillas.
-Along with her passengers, Crevalle recovered a group of important documents (the Japanese "Z plan"), and transferred all she could spare in the way of supplies to the guerrillas.
+Along with her passengers, Crevalle recovered the important documents (the Japanese "Z plan"), and transferred all she could spare in the way of supplies to the guerrillas.
 In May 1944, while returning with her passengers to Darwin, Crevalle was spotted by a Japanese convoy on the third day of the journey.
 With four working torpedoes Capt.
 Walker maneuvered to attack, but was severely depth-charged by a Japanese bomber, a special ordeal for the passengers.
 The periscopes and radar were knocked out.
 They were landed safely at Darwin 19 May, 8 days after leaving the Philippines.
-Most uniquely, one of the female passengers also gave birth to a healthy baby boy during the return trip.
 Crevalle sailed on to refit at Fremantle.

 For her fourth war patrol, Crevalle returned to the South China Sea, as well as cruising off the northern Philippines, between 21 June and 9 August 1944.
 In company with three other submarines for most of this patrol, Crevalle joined in a 30-hour pursuit and attack on a convoy on 25 July and 26 July, damaging one freighter Tosan Maru, and sinking the freighter "Aki Maru" already crippled by one of her groups.
 Two days later, Crevalle sank another freighter "Hakubasan Maru".